 Mathematical and scientific content, technical safety information and economic, business administration and ecological aspects should be imparted in an integrative manner within the learning fields.

-Appropriate aims and content comprising 40 teaching hours have been integrated into the learning fields for the imparting of English language elements below the communication level.
+The foreign language aims and content comprising 40 teaching hours are integrated into the learning fields.